Power Lines: Scaling Laws for Weight Decay and Batch Size in LLM Pre-training: Scaling of and : additional details and results

 The EMA coefficient on each input is denoted $c_{t,i}$, where \mbox{$c_{t,i} = \left( \prod_{j=i+1}^{t} (1 - \alpha_j) \right) \alpha_i$}.
 In other words, $c_{t,i}$ reflects the contribution of input $x_i$ to output $y_t$ at time $t$, such that $y_t = \sum_{i=1}^t c_{t,i} x_i$.
 Unlike a standard EMA with a fixed smoothing parameter, in this extended EMA the coefficients need not decrease exponentially as $i$ decreases.
 Indeed, any set of coefficients can be generated by some particular smoothing schedule.

 In terms of learning rate schedules for AdamW training, $\alpha_t = \eta_t\lambda$ becomes the smoothing parameter at step $t$ (cf. \cref{sec:ema}).
+The EMA itself, $y_t$, is the model parameters.
 The EMA is over weight updates: a large coefficient $c_{t,i}$ means the $i$th weight update contributes a lot to the EMA at step $t$.
-The EMA itself, $y_t$, is the model parameters.
+The EMA coefficients thus provide a more granular view of the contribution timescale than $\tema$ alone.

-We generated the $c_{t,i}$ coefficients for our learning rate schedule, and plot them at the final step (i.e., showing the contribution of weight updates to the final parameters).
+We now study the question, how do the EMA coefficients change as the step count changes?
+We generated the $c_{t,i}$ coefficients for the linear decay-to-zero LR schedule, and plot these coefficients at the final step (i.e., showing the contribution of weight updates to the final parameters).
 We use the $\mup$-tuned and adjusted peak $\eta$, for 111M models.
 The learning rate increases linearly to the peak for the first 10\% of steps, then decreases from the peak to 0 for the remainder of steps.
 We simulated three cases: where we take 557 steps, where we take 5568 steps, and where we take 55680 steps (5568 steps would be 20 TPP for a 111M model using $B$=192).
 From the perspective of batch sizing, these different steps could be achieved by decreasing the batch size twice by $10\times$.
-The question is, how does $\tepoch$ change as the step count changes?

 We adjusted $\lambda$ for each step count in order to obtain the same three specific $\tepoch$ values.
-In \cref{fig:emas_tepoch}, we see that the same $\tepoch$ implies the same \emph{shape} of coefficients across the steps.
-That is, weight updates from the same portion of the training data contribute equally to the final model parameters.\footnote{Note we do not plot the initial coefficients here, but they are equal across the scales for a given $\tepoch$, unlike the non-initial coefficients, which reduce by $10\times$ as the number of steps increases by $10\times$.
+In \cref{fig:emas_tepoch}, we see that the same $\tepoch$ implies the same \emph{shape} of coefficients across the steps, and hence the same contribution over (normalized) time.
+That is, weight updates from the same portion of the training data contribute equally to the final model parameters.\footnote{Note we do not plot the initial coefficients $c_{t,0}$ here, but they are equal across the scales for a given $\tepoch$, unlike the non-initial coefficients, which reduce by $10\times$ as the number of steps increases by $10\times$.
 So a constant $\tepoch$ means both the same contribution across the data, \emph{and} the same \emph{bias} (dependence on initial weights).}

 The key takeaway is that since $\tepoch$ is independent of the number of steps, it theoretically provides a $B$-independent measure of the AdamW timescale over weight updates, regardless of learning rate schedule.
 However, this equivalence for different $B$ breaks down when $B > \cbs$ and weight updates themselves no longer contain linearly $B\times$ the information of a single sample.